+Grade: 10 points.

 Since we want to compare the distinct instantaneous risk of death for the group of subjects with high serum LDL and the group of subjects without high serum LDL, we can use the Logrank test for the equality of survivor functions on the binary variable highldl.